gaurav-kr-pandey/data-structure-and-algorithm/Array/Easy/11 - Longest Subarray with given Sum K(Positives).md

 > Preferred approach is using Map + Prefix sum concept so that we can also include negative numbers and our solution does not break as above for negative numbers.
 >
 > Ref: [[02 - Longest subarray with sum k(Includes Negative)]]
+>
+>  But that will have extra space of O($n$), so if it is not specifically mentioned that array can have negative elements, above approach is the best approach(*Sliding Window*) as we are not using any extra space.